 Drive cautiously when using a full-size dissimilar spare tire/wheel and seek service as soon as possible.

 Stopping and securing the vehicle

-- 1. If you get a flat tire while driving, do not apply the brake heavily; instead, gradually decrease your speed.
-Hold the steering wheel firmly and slowly move to a safe place on the side of the road. - 2.
-Park on a level surface, activate the hazard flashers and set the parking brake. - 3.
+- 1. Park on a level surface, activate the hazard flashers and set the parking brake. - 2.
 Place gearshift lever in P (Park) and turn engine OFF.